4Catalyzer/karma-jest/README.md

 Because a browser is very different environment from Node, there are a few key differences with how `karma-jest` works compared to Jest.

 - Compiling and bundling test files is up to you.
-Use which ever karma preprocessor is appropriate for your project, probably `karma-webpack` or `karma-preprocessor-rollup`.
+Use whichever Karma preprocessor is appropriate for your project, probably `karma-webpack` or `karma-preprocessor-rollup`.
 - Tests are organized by top level describe blocks instead of test files. this means `.only` tests apply to the entire test suite, and snapshots are located in a **single directory** organized by suite name, instead of file name.